b-rajesh/gcp-nginx-plus-with-consul-vault/README.md

-# gcp-nginx-plus-with-nlb
+# gcp-nginx-plus-with-consul
-This project is to create GCP infrastructure usign Terraform to deploy nginx plus as API Gateway and load balanced with NLB
+This project is to create GCP infrastructure with NGINXplus, Consul Server and Consult client usign Terraform to deploy nginx plus as API Gateway and load balanced with NLB

 ## Pre-requisite
     1. Build the nginxplus image using packer ,follow the instructions